 In comparison, a serious knee injury won’t stop hurting after a day’s rest and will begin hurting immediately when stressed.
 Of course, it is always best to be safe.
 We recommend talking with a health professional whenever you have any kind of injury.

 Note: If you are having knee pain and it isn’t on the outside of your knee then it isn’t IT band syndrome.
 If you are having shin splints then please read this post on running with shin splints.

 There are many causes for IT band pain and most can be easily corrected.
-The most common are running gait, lack of flexibility, strength deficiencies, running on a sloped/uneven surface, running on stairs, your running shoes, or overtraining.
+The most common are running gait, lack of flexibility and/or strength (especially in the hips and lower back), running on a sloped/uneven surface, running on stairs, your running shoes, or over-training.
 Anatomical or genetic issues may also cause you to be predisposed to IT band problems.

 Once symptoms start to show it is important to diagnose the cause and work on correcting it right away.
 If left untreated scarring can occur and ITBS can become chronic.
 Since there are so many possible causes it might take a bit of trial and error to get fixed.
 Hiring a running coach or getting physical therapy can help diagnose the cause.